Explore health content from A to Z.

 Check with your doctor before starting an exercise program if you've been sedentary and/or have a chronic disease.

-Start slowly and increase your activity gradually to a total of 30 to 60 minutes of moderate to vigorous exercise most days of the week.
+Start slowly and increase your activity gradually to an average of 40 minutes of moderate to vigorous exercise 3 to 4 days of the week.

 Do weight training and stretching exercises several times a week.